Kniest dysplasia: Diagnostic techniques

 Genetic Testing - A genetic sample may be taken in order to closely look at the patient's DNA.
-Finding an error in the COL2A1 gene will help identify the condition as a type II chondroldysplasia.
+Finding an error in the COL2A1 gene will help identify the condition as a type II chondrodysplasia.

 Treatment

 Because Kniest dysplasia can affect various body systems, treatments can vary between non-surgical and surgical treatment.
 Patients will be monitored over time, and treatments will be provided based on the complications that arise.